 Batteries: Rechargeable/AAA

-What we like: The longest beam distance here; great value.
+What we like: Long beam distance; great value.

 What we don’t: Short battery life; outdated looks.

 Oregon-based Coast Products flies a little under the radar compared to Black Diamond or Petzl, but they have a strong lineup of quality headlamps.
 A shining example (no pun intended) is their FL75R: With a retail price of $60, the FL75R packs up to 1,000 lumens and an easy-to-use focusing ring that works just like a high-powered flashlight, twisting to adjust from flood to spot.
 Its simple functionality is absolutely painless in use (unlike some of the more confusing headlamps above), and there’s no need to cycle through various modes to swap between proximity and distance.
-Coast doesn’t skimp on brightness either: In turbo mode, the FL75R can illuminate up to 168 meters (551 ft.), which is the longest beam distance here by a long shot.
+Coast doesn’t skimp on brightness, either: In turbo mode, the FL75R can illuminate up to 168 meters (551 ft.), which is one of the longest beam distances on our list (behind the 200m Petzl Nao above and 187m Nitecore HC33 below).

 See the Coast FL75R